textpattern/textpattern-com-website/README.md

     <txp::media_file category="" filename="" sha256="" />

 `category` and `filename` are interchangeable (use one or the other, where appropriate) - if both are provided then `category` is used in preference and `filename` is ignored. `sha256` (SHA256 checksum hash) is optional, but should be provided if possible.
-If not used, remove this attributes from your tag.
+If not used, remove this attribute from your tag.

 For example: